Saturday, April 8, 2023

 Blitz the almonds in a food processor but don’t grind them as fine as commercial almond flour.
 They should not be reduced to a powder.

 In a large bowl combine the blitzed almonds, salt, sifted confectioner’s sugar, and granulated sugar.
-Add the beaten egg (to which you have added vanilla) and the cooled-but-still-liquid melted butter to the dry ingredients.
+Add the beaten egg and vanilla and the cooled-but-still-liquid melted butter to the dry ingredients.
 Mix until smooth and the butter is completely incorporated.
 The batter should be quite thick.
 Scrape the batter into the prepared cake pan, and, using a small offset spatula, smooth the top.

 No comments: